leozhn725/Dataset/README.md

-"DOS1.zip" and "dataset.zip" contain all the datasets used for training.
+"DOS1.zip" and "Dataset.zip" contain all the datasets used for training.
 "test.zip" contains all the datasets used for testing.